Sheriff's Office & Jail

 litigation, and family court; serves and executes arrest warrants and search warrants and transports prisoners.

-The Sheriff's Department also has a Boat and Water Department that inspects boats of area resorts for current registration
+The Sheriff's Office also has a Boat and Water Department that inspects boats of area resorts for current registration

 and safety violations, patrols area lakes during the summer months and issues swim raft permits for special events held on area